ofZach/linePoem/README.md

 linePoem
 ========

-a single line animation based on a new years card...  ported from p5 to OF
+a single line animation based on a new years card...  ported from p5 to OF so I have something subtle to play before my talk at FITC tokyo.

 ![a](https://raw.github.com/ofZach/linePoem/master/img/a.png)
 ![b](https://raw.github.com/ofZach/linePoem/master/img/b.png)